Emily Rose Bleby: Career

 Returning to her early home in the West Indies, she was for some years associated with her father, Rev. Bleby, in missionary, Sunday school, and educational work in the various Jamaican islands, also in The Bahamas and in British Guiana.

 Later, she took up her residence in Cardiff, Wales, and devoted herself largely to temperance propaganda and work among the poor.
 In 1894, described as a "spinster", she was nominated a Poor Law Guardian for Penarth, South Wales, and appointed for Cardiff.
 Bleby became a member of the Sons of Temperance, the Independent Order of Good Templars, and the Band of Hope Union.
 She was made a member of the national executive committee of the British Women’s Temperance Association in 1895, and in 1897, superintendent of the World’s Missionary Department of the same organization.
 In 1903, she was appointed superintendent of missions for the WWCTU.

 Bleby was a prolific writer on educational, social, critical, and political subjects.
-She contributed under various nom de plume to British and U.S. periodicals.
+She contributed under various pen names to British and U.S. periodicals.
 For literary purposes, she visited Europe, the British colonies, the West Indies, and the U.S. Her last voyage was to South Africa, which was saddened by the death of her sister, Alicia Bleby, who had been for 20 years active and influential in educational work in Cape Colony, who was previously a member of the teaching profession in Plymouth and London, and to whom a permanent memorial was publicly erected in Cape Town.